-PortAsm/68K for ARM is a source-code translator which converts 680x0 assembly-language code into efficient, optimized, and maintainable ARM assembly-language.
+PortAsm/68K for ARM is a source-code translator which converts 680x0 assembly-language code (or in some cases the listing-file output of a compiler) into efficient, optimized, and maintainable ARM assembly-language.
 It provides a fast, easy and reliable way to port 680x0 assembler to the ARM architecture, avoiding the need for a lengthy and difficult re-write, which can introduce new bugs into a mature body of source code.

 It can be used either for applications written wholly in assembler, or for translating the assembler portions of applications written partly in 68K assembler and partly in a high-level language such as C or Pascal.
 It can also be used to help port system-level code and drivers.
 Supported 68K source assembler formats include Motorola MASM, Microtec Research ASM68K, Gnu gas, Diab Data das, and Apple MPW Asm.
 The generated ARM assembler is compatible with most of the leading ARM toolsets and runtime environments.